66,395 bells

 Site Support Board: Where members of ACC can ask questions about the website and gain help.

-Trade: Exchanging items through the AC:GC Trade Post, or over Wifi Connection.
+Trade: Exchanging items through the AC:GC Trade Post, or over WiFi Connection.

 Underlined Text: Text that has a line under it.
 Example UNDERLINED TEXT

-Wii: a Nintendo console, which Animal Crossing: City Folk/Let's Go to the City runs on.
+Wii: A Nintendo console, which Animal Crossing: City Folk/Let's Go to the City runs on.

 » What are Giveaways and how do they work?